MLIS candidate seeks to build community of archivists and volunteers, preserve Chinese and Chinese American history in Southern California.

 “If you look just at the Chinese community in America, it is already so diverse.
 Everyone comes from a different context, different stages of Chinese immigration.
 Some have had long roots here in America.
 My mother is an immigrant, so we’re still relatively recent.
 We assimilated to a different kind of society than the Chinese who came here in the 19th century would have known.
 Those kinds of disparities and these [historical] societies are really important in bringing those stories together—bridging the gaps in our understanding of the Chinese in America.”

 Chen has been accepted to the Rutgers University Institute of Jazz Studies Archival Fellowship, where she will spend two weeks gaining hands-on experience in processing one of the Institute’s collections and preparing a related digital project for her portfolio.
-She will also be attending the ALA Spectrum Institute and Annual Conference in Chicago from June as a 2016-17 Spectrum Scholarship recipient, and will present some of my work at the Archival Education and Research Institute at the University of Toronto in July.
+She will also be attending the ALA Spectrum Institute and Annual Conference in Chicago from June as a 2016-17 Spectrum Scholarship recipient, and will present some of her work at the Archival Education and Research Institute at the University of Toronto in July.